Lullaby (Slimani novel)

 Lullaby (Chanson douce; published as The Perfect Nanny in the United States) is a 2016 novel by French author Leïla Slimani.

 Plot

+Myriam and Paul, two young professionals living in Paris, hire a nanny to take care of their children.
+The nanny, Louise, excels at her job and makes an extraordinary impression on the family.
+But over time Louise's mental state unravels and she murders the couple's two children.

-The book deals with the murder of two children by their nanny.
-It was inspired by the real-life 2012 murder of children by their nanny in New York.
+The book was inspired by the real-life 2012 murder of children by their nanny in New York.

 Background

 Lullaby is Slimani's second novel and the first to be translated into English.
 By January 2018 it had been translated into 18 languages, with intentions for a further 17.
 Originally titled Chanson douce, it was translated as Lullaby for the UK and The Perfect Nanny in the US.

 It sold 600,000 copies in France in its first year of publication.